lukejpreston/xunit-viewer/README.md

 ## Usage, Node

-Xunit Viewer is asynchronous so you may need to wrap it up like so
+Xunit Viewer is asynchronous so you may need to wrap it up like so. **NOTE** The `script` parameter which will skip all Xunit Viewer's exit codes.

 ```js
 const xunitViewer = require('xunit-viewer')